streetwriters/notesnook/docs/help/contents/backup-and-restore-notes-in-notesnook.md

 **Always create a backup before restoring one.**
 :::

-### Recovering a few old notes without losing today's work
+### Recover a few old notes without losing today's work

 If you only want something back from an old backup, don't restore it over your current data and hope for the best.
 Sandwich it: